iloveitaly/better-node-inspect/readme.md

 * Sourcemap-aware file and line locations.
 If you use `tsx`, or any other transpilation tool, the source and line + column numbers are based on the transpiled code, not the original source.
 * Avoid `process.stdout` breaking when certain content is passed to it.
 When the debugger is active, the event loop is paused, and the `drain` event is not processed causing `process.stdout.write` to stop working entirely.
 * Works with test runners like jest and vitest
+* Automatically start a debugger session when an exception is thrown in a test

 ## What's done